ganeti/ganeti/doc/design-partitioned.rst

-When creating a new disk for an instance, Ganeti will allocate the minimum number of PVs to hold the disk, and those PVs will be excluded from the pool of available PVs by marking them as unallocatable; in this way, PVs won't be shared between instance disks, and any remaining space won't be used by mistake for anything else.
+When creating a new disk for an instance, Ganeti will allocate the minimum number of PVs to hold the disk, and those PVs will be excluded from the pool of available PVs for further disk creations.
 The underlying LV will be striped, when striping is allowed by the current configuration.
 Ganeti will continue to track only the LVs, and query the LVM layer to figure out which PVs are available and how much space is free.
+Yet, creation, disk growing, and free-space reporting will ignore any partially allocated PVs, so that PVs won't be shared between instance disks.

 For compatibility with the DRBD template and to take into account disk variability, Ganeti will always subtract 2% (this will be a parameter)